On this dayApr 22, 1987

 U.S. Supreme Court Rules Racial Bias "Inevitable" in Criminal Justice System

-On April 22, 1987, the United States Supreme Court rejected a black man's death penalty appeal grounded in claims of racial inequality and instead accepted proven racial sentencing disparities as "an inevitable part of our criminal justice system."
+On April 22, 1987, the U.S. Supreme Court rejected a Black man's death penalty appeal grounded in claims of racial inequality and instead accepted proven racial sentencing disparities as "an inevitable part of our criminal justice system."

 The Court's ruling upheld the constitutionality of racially biased capital punishment in America and remains the law today.
-The United States has executed more than 1,200 people since 1987, including Warren McCleskey, who died in the electric chair on September 26, 1991.
+The U.S. has executed more than 1,200 people since 1987, including Warren McCleskey, who died in the electric chair on September 26, 1991.